Sociocracy 3.0 - A Practical Guide For Evolving Agile and Resilient Organizations

 Contents of this guide

-- a brief overview of some basic concepts behind S3
+- a bit of history and a brief overview of some basic concepts behind S3

 - a description of all the patterns in S3